 4. Are there film commissions all over France?

 YES… almost.
 The entire metropolitan territory is covered.
-There are also off-shore film commissions such as Corsica, Reunion Island, New Caledonia, Guadeloupe and French Polynesia (Tahiti).
+There are also off-shore film commissions such as Corsica, Reunion Island, New Caledonia and Guadeloupe.

 5. How is a film commission created?